Top 10 Best Disney Songs of All Time, Ranked

 Music and lyrics by: Elton John and Tim Rice

-Performed in the animated movie by: Nathan Lane, Ernie Sabella, Kristle Edwards, Joseph Williams and Sally Dworsky
+Song sung by: Nathan Lane, Ernie Sabella, Kristle Edwards, Joseph Williams and Sally Dworsky

-End credit version performed by: Elton John
+End credit version sung by: Elton John

-Awards: Won the Academy Award for 'Best Original Song'; won the Golden Globe Award for 'Best Original Song'; nominated for the Grammy Award for 'Best Song of the Year'
+Awards: Won the Academy Award for "Best Original Song"; won the Golden Globe Award for "Best Original Song"; nominated for the Grammy Award for "Best Song of the Year"

-Charts: Listed at #18 on Billboard's 'Year-End Top 100' in 1994; peaked at #4 on Billboard's 'Hot 100' in 1994
+Charts: Listed at #18 on Billboard's Year-End Top 100 in 1994; peaked at #4 on Billboard's Hot 100 in 1994

-RIAA certification: Certified Gold (has sold 500,000 units in the U.S.)
+RIAA certification: Certified Platinum (sold 1,000,000 units in the U.S.)

 Can You Feel the Love Tonight lyrics